University of Manchester: Campus

+Student accommodation is located on three residential campuses: the City campus, adjacent to the academic departments; the Fallowfield campus approximately 2 mi south of the main site; and the Victoria Park campus between the City and Fallowfields campuses.

+As of 2025, most of the former North Campus has migrated to the Oxford Road Campus, with the Sackville Street site now home to the SISTER regeneration area (formerly ID Manchester).
+This is a joint venture between Bruntwood SciTech and the University of Manchester, set to become a £1.7 billion innovation district and new city centre neighbourhood.
+The Manchester City Council Strategic Regeneration Framework for the site was approved in 2017, and updated in 2023.

 Old Quadrangle

-The buildings around the Old Quadrangle date from the time of Owens College, and were designed in a Gothic style by Alfred Waterhouse and his son Paul Waterhouse.
+The buildings around the Old Quadrangle date from the time of Owens College, and were designed in a Gothic style by Alfred Waterhouse.
 The first to be built was the John Owens Building (1873), formerly the Main Building; the others were added over the next thirty years.
-Today, the museum continues to occupy part of one side, including the tower.
-The grand setting of the Whitworth Hall is used for the conferment of degrees, and part of the old Christie Library (1898) now houses Christie's Bistro.
-The remainder of the buildings house administrative departments.
-The less easily accessed Rear Quadrangle, dating mostly from 1873, is older in its completed form than the Old Quadrangle.

-Contact

-Contact stages modern live performance for all ages, and participatory workshops primarily for young people aged 13 to 30.
-The building on Devas Street was completed in 1999 incorporating parts of its 1960s predecessor.
-It has a unique energy-efficient ventilation system, using its high towers to naturally ventilate the building without the use of air conditioning.
-The colourful and curvaceous interior houses three performance spaces, a lounge bar and Hot Air, a reactive public artwork in the foyer.
+These include the Beyer Building (1887), the Manchester Museum (1887), the Christie Library (1898) and Whitworth Hall (1902), which is used for the university's graduations.

 Other notable buildings

-Other notable buildings in the Oxford Road Campus include the Stephen Joseph Studio, a former German Protestant church and the Samuel Alexander Building, a grade II listed building erected in 1919 and home of the School of Arts, Languages and Cultures.
+The University of Manchester estate includes over 30 listed buildings.
+Besides the buildings around the Old Quadrangle, other notable buildings on the Oxford Road Campus include the Stephen Joseph Studio, a former German Protestant church, and the Samuel Alexander Building, a grade II listed building erected in 1919 and home of the School of Arts, Languages and Cultures.

-In the Sackville Street Campus is the Sackville Street Building which was formerly UMIST's "Main Building".
-It was opened in 1902 by the then Prime Minister, Arthur Balfour.
+Notable buildings on the Sackville Street Campus include the Sackville Street Building, formerly the UMIST Main Building, which was opened in 1902 by the then Prime Minister, Arthur Balfour.
 Built using Burmantofts terracotta, the building is now Grade II listed.
 It was extended along Whitworth Street, towards London Road, between 1927 and 1957 by the architects Bradshaw Gass & Hope, completion being delayed due to the depression in the 1930s and the Second World War.

+Cultural institutions

+The university's Jodrell Bank Observatory in Cheshire is a World Heritage Site and home to the 76-m Lovell Telescope.
+Other cultural institutions at the university include the John Rylands Research Institute and Library, the Whitworth art gallery and the Manchester Museum.
+The special collections at the John Rylands Library, and the entire collections at the Whitworth and the Manchester Museum are designated under the Arts Council England's Designation Scheme as being among the "pre-eminent collections held in museums, libraries and archives across England".

 Organisation and administration

 Faculties and schools

-The University of Manchester was divided into four faculties, but from 1 August 2016 it was restructured into three faculties, each sub-divided into schools.
+The University of Manchester is divided into three faculties: biology, medicine and health; science and engineering; and humanities.

-On 25 June 2015, the University of Manchester announced the results of a review of the position of life sciences as a separate faculty.
-As a result of this review the Faculty of Life Sciences was to be dismantled, most of its personnel to be incorporated into a single medical/biological faculty, with a substantial minority being incorporated into a science and engineering faculty.